 North Dakota also offers a Home and Community Based Services (HCBS) Waiver.
 Unlike the state plan, which is open to all eligible applicants, the waiver program is limited to the number of slots that are available for individuals to receive services.
 This means, at times, there may be a waitlist.
 The Aged and Disabled Waiver provides services for seniors and / or disabled individuals in their homes, in adult foster care homes, and in assisted living facilities, including Alzheimer’s care units.
 Services and supports may include adult day care, non-medical transportation, home modifications, personal care, and specialized medical equipment.

-The limit for assets for single seniors is $3,000 and $6,000 for married couples.
-However, some assets are considered exempt, such as one’s home (if it is an individual’s primary residence and is not worth more than $585,000).
+The limit for assets for single seniors is $3,000, and $6,000 for married couples.
+However, some assets are considered exempt, such as one’s home (if it is an individual’s primary residence and his / her equity interest is not valued at more than $603,000).
 Other exemptions include household furnishings, personal belongings, such as clothing, one motor vehicle if used by the Medicaid applicant, and burial plots.
 Having excess assets, like excess income, does not mean one cannot become eligible for Medicaid.
 For instance, one can “spend down” assets on home reparations and modifications or pay off debt.
 However, it is critical one does not give away assets or sell them inexpensively in order to meet the asset limit.
 Doing so is in violation of Medicaid’s look-back rule and can result in a period of Medicaid ineligibility.

-Applying for Medicaid can be a complicated process and the application process should not be taken lightly.
+Applying for Medicaid can be a complicated process and it should not be taken lightly.
 If one is over the eligibility limits for income and / or asset(s), or is married, it can be extremely beneficial to have a professional Medicaid planner assist in the application process.

 In North Dakota, there are also non-Medicaid, state funded programs available to assist in the cost of senior care.
 Currently, there are two such programs.